 • Pro tip: Use a 1 1/2″ cookie scoop to portion the dough and press it into the side of the pan to make the cookies nice and compact.

-• Store the cookies in an air tight container at room temperature for up to 7 days or the refrigerator for up to 2 weeks.
-In warm conditions, store in the fridge to keep the chocolate from melting.
+• Store the cookies in an air tight container at room temperature for up to 5 days or the refrigerator for up to 2 weeks.

 Nutrition